gleachkr/razzle.nvim/README.md

     blend = 30,        -- 0..100: how much to blend towards target color
     color = "#000000", -- target color to blend towards (default black) },
+  -- Optional visual padding around the slide.
+This draws a second float -- behind the slide, centered the same way, with the Normal background, -- and sized larger by the given padding.
+It creates a frame so your -- content looks inset against the dark backdrop. padding = {
+    horizontal = 4,    -- cells to add on left and right vertical   = 2,    -- cells to add on top and bottom },
 })
 ```